Boogs77/WebServerESP-6205/README.md

 [![Photo](https://github.com/Boogs77/WebServerESP-6205/raw/main/gallery/WebServerESP_image1.png)](https://github.com/Boogs77/WebServerESP-6205/blob/main/gallery/WebServerESP_image1.png)

 The **WebServerESP-6205** is a Wi-Fi expansion module for the [BO6502 modular computer](https://github.com/Boogs77/BO6502_65C02-based_modular_computer).
-Based on the **ESP8266** (ESP-01 or NodeMCU), it acts as a bridge between the BO6502 serial bus and any Wi-Fi network, exposing a lightweight HTTP web server that allows remote monitoring and control of the 65C02-based system directly from a browser.
+Based on the **ESP32-WROOM-32D**, it bridges the BO6502 serial port to a Wi-Fi network, exposing a retro-styled **HTTP terminal** — directly usable from any browser, no software required.

+The web interface faithfully reproduces the aesthetics of a **Commodore PET** with a simulated LCD display, a physical-style keyboard, and real-time bidirectional communication via **WebSocket**.

 ---